lassilonnberg-wq/Valmentaja/DOSSIER.md

 ## Notes for Coach
 - Strong athletic background (30 years) — high trainability and body awareness
-- SM-kilpailut week 24 is the A-event — periodization must peak there
+- SM-kilpailut 2027 is the primary A-event — periodization must peak there
+- Porvoonajot and Lavian Ajot are B-events on the 2026 race calendar
 - Monitor hamstring recruitment especially in high-power efforts and fatigue states
 - Structured plan preferred — provide specific targets (watts, duration, zones)
-- Next year's SM is secondary A-event — build long-term development arc
+- Taper phases have been intermittent due to travel and varied training locations — rely on coach program for race week structure; AI layer provides analytical overlay
+- SM-kilpailut not yet added to Intervals.icu — add to enable automatic taper detection

+---